Unity-Technologies/com.unity.services.samples.game-lobby/README.md

 ### Closed Beta - 7/14/21
-Lobby and Relay are **only** available in closed beta at the moment, to use these services you will need to have signed up here for the services to show in your Organization: https://create.unity3d.com/relay-lobby-beta-signup
+Lobby and Relay are **only** available in closed beta at the moment.
+To use these services, you will need to have signed up here for the services to show in your organization: https://create.unity3d.com/relay-lobby-beta-signup

 # Game Lobby Sample
 ## *Unity 2021.2 0b1*

-This is a Unity Project Sample showing how to integrate Lobby and Relay into a typical Game Lobby experience.
+This is a Unity project sample showing how to integrate Lobby and Relay into a typical game lobby experience.

 	Features Covered:
 	- Lobby Creation